aiishaan/deadlockDetector/README.md

 ## Overview

 This project implements a deadlock detection algorithm in C++.
-The algorithm processes a list of resource allocation and request edges to detect any deadlocks in the system When a deadlock is detected, the algorithm stops and returns the index of the edge causing the deadlock along with the processes involved
+The algorithm processes a list of resource allocation and request edges to detect any deadlocks in the system.
+When a deadlock is detected, the algorithm stops and returns the index of the edge causing the deadlock along with the processes involved

 ### Implementation